rosskipp/data-projects/phone-data/blog_post.md

 True          10228      5.5
 ```

-So maybe a slight edge goes to those weekends :)
+So maybe a slight edge goes to those weekends :) Hopefully, this analysis was enough to get you interested in checking out your data, and using rodeo to explore the time series functionality of pandas!
 Have a look at [my repo](https://github.com/rkipp1210/data-projects) for this project if you want to see the source.